-- 1 Open Device Center in one of the following ways:

-- Click the More icon (three vertical dots) next to the server name in the Servers pane.

-- Double-click the server name in the Servers pane.

-- Click Server > Device Center.

-- 2 Click Spot Colors under Resources.

-- 3 Select the color group or color.
+- 1 Open Device Center in one of the following ways: - Click the More icon (three vertical dots) next to the server name in the Servers pane. - Double-click the server name in the Servers pane. - Click Server > Device Center. - Right-click the server name and select Device Center. - 2 Click Spot Colors under Resources. - 3 Select the color group or color.

-- 4 Drag it to a new location in the list.
+4 Drag it to a new location in the list.